BizBuilt/seed/infowrap/infowrap_seeder.md

-# InfoWrap Seeder
+# Infowrap Seeder

-The InfoWrap Seeder takes seed files in JSON format as input and generates content based on those files in our database.
+The Infowrap Seeder takes seed files in JSON format as input and generates content based on those files in our database.

 Each seed file should contain one [seed](#seed) at it's root level.

 ## Usage

-The InfoWrap Seeder is built into the [api.infowrap.com](https://github.com/BizBuilt/api.infowrap.com) repository.
+The Infowrap Seeder is built into the [api.infowrap.com](https://github.com/BizBuilt/api.infowrap.com) repository.
 You must download the repository and follow it's setup instructions before using the seeder.

 The following commands must be run from within the *api.infowrap.com* project folder on your system.